-Meet Missy
+Meet Melisa

 Our Little One

-In Home Supports
+In Home Support

 We began early intervention at 6 months as she wasn’t sitting up on her own.
 We were approved for PT and OT during the next 20 months.
 During the time we were enrolled in early intervention we did not have any provider to support her visual needs or how we can help make things accessible for her.
-As she aged out of early intervention we had her evaluated to be eligible for services from the school.
+When she aged out of early intervention, we had her evaluated to be eligible for services from the school.
 At this point the only option was developmental preschool which wasn’t the most appropriate for her.

 We opted to enroll her in our church preschool without any support from the public school and TVI.
 She continued to grow, thrive and do all things like other children.
-While we made sure she had a spot closer to story time, sunscreen, hats and glass we knew heading to kindergarten would require more support.
+While we made sure she had a spot closer to story time, sunscreen, hats and glasses, we knew heading to kindergarten would require more support.

 Next Chapter Professionally

 Over the years and experience more children I served were diagnosed with CVI.
 I found it important to learn as much as I could to support families and their child.
 As many parents find it hard to find books that represent their child as well as those that are most appropriate for their child.
-This lead to taking action by starting to write simpler books with simple images using students preferred colors to help children and students access literacy.
+This led to taking action by starting to write simpler books with simple images using students preferred colors to help children and students access literacy.

 Eye Am is Born

-Eye Am took a pause as jobs became more demanding as did personal life as wife, mom and the many other hats we wear.
+Eye Am took a pause as jobs became more demanding, as did personal life as wife, mom and the many other hats we wear.
 But here we are today, taking a slightly different approach and one that we feel can be better incorporated into our lives.
 Eye Am also includes a few other team members who are excited to share their passions and abilities.
-We are excited to share more stories, tips and ways to support your child at home in their literacy journal.
+We are excited to share more stories, tips and ways to support your child at home in their literacy journey.